- Postsecondary Innovation

 The postsecondary sector is an essential precursor to entering a professional career.
 Yet it is elusive to many, especially students from minoritized and historically underserved backgrounds.
 Many who enter postsecondary school do not complete their degrees, and those who do often enter the job market saddled with excessive debt that prevents them from building the generational wealth instrumental to social and economic mobility.
 To help address these issues, the Carnegie Foundation established the Center for Postsecondary Innovation, which seeks to:

-• Improve the capacity of existing institutions and systems to increase enrollment, completion, and post-college outcomes for underrepresented student
+- Understand the capacity of existing institutions and systems to increase enrollment, completion, and post-college outcomes for underrepresented students

-The Center supports postsecondary leaders, scholars, and partners to build the knowledge and institutional capacity needed to ensure the college and socioeconomic success of Black, Latinx, Indigenous, Asian, Pacific Islander, and first-generation students, as well as students experiencing poverty and/or homelessness.
+The Center supports postsecondary leaders, scholars, and partners to build the knowledge and institutional capacity needed to ensure the college and socioeconomic success of those furthest from opportunity.
 We elevate those institutions that are serving young people well; spread and scale effective practices; catalyze others to build networks of institutions that improve together; and identify, amplify, and instantiate new and emergent models of postsecondary education that effectively serve those furthest from opportunity.

 Our Center for Postsecondary Innovation partners include: